BinaryWorrier/InMemoryMongoDb/README.md

 # InMemoryMongoDb
 Implements the .net MongoDb 2.5 drivers interfaces, to allow unit testing

-OK, so I haven't done the public opensource project before, be gentle with me good people
-At this stage this is pretty much the results of a 2 day "can this be done" experiment, and the answer to which is "**Yes this is absolutely doable**"
+The origina check in was pretty much the results of a 2 day "can this be done" experiment, and the answer to which is "**Yes this is absolutely doable**"

 Project Ethos.